wjunkin/moodle-quiz_liveviewgrid/README.txt

 Changes for version 1.2.12.
 Made navigations workgin clearer, iframe a little wider and align left, and truncate=1 for compact view.
 Changes for version 1.2.13.
 Made a new file, liveviewpopout.php to provide a static page for comaprison and printing.
 Changes for version 1.2.14.
 Removed links to other pages from liveviewpopout.php, added a print button.
+Changes for version 1.2.24.
+Changed the options so that they are radio buttons that can be hidden and displayed.
+Changes for version 1.2.25.
+Changed some of the language srings to make things clearer.